 Your existing clients provide an excellent clue into who your perfect prospects are (even if you’re a new financial advisor with only a small handful of clients).

-Once you have written your favorite client list, determine what characteristics are common among all of them.
-Check for:
+Once you have pulled together this list, determine what characteristics are common among all of them.

 - Demographic characteristics